 Although time is simply an idea- an intellectual concept- people talk about time as it were a commodity.
-People see time as something that can be spend, used wisely, or wasted.
-Many in the US not only speak of time as something tangible but, more importantly, they believe it is a scarce.
-It is considered both valuable and limited resource.
+People see time as something that can be spent, used wisely, or wasted.
+Many in the US not only speak of time as something tangible but, more importantly, they believe it is scarce.
+It is considered both a valuable and limited resource.

 For people whose concept of time is that it is abundant and on-going, this demand for strict adherence can be frustrating.
 One asks what is the difference in a few minutes or why are these people so upset.
 This also means that an unexpected visitor or neighbor won’t be received, a conversation won’t run on for a few extra minutes and arriving on a meeting a couple of minutes earlier is fundamental.

 The decision to study in the US is an important one, requiring both commitment and purpose.
 The educational opportunities and life-enhancing experiences will be tremendous, but it is not easy for anyone to leave family and friends to undertake such a challenge.
 So, take time do decide whether this is for you or not.
 It will make great sacrifices, courage, and motivation to pull everything off.
 Good luck!